feilen/oculus-wine-wrapper/README.md

 * Discussion: https://www.reddit.com/r/oculus/comments/2k8fuq/run_windows_rift_games_on_linux_using_wine/
 * Development: https://github.com/jspenguin/oculus-wine-wrapper

-To run Oculus games under Wine, first make sure the service is NOT running (the wrapper starts the service itself with an injected library), then run:
+To run Oculus games under Wine,  run:

     cd /PATH/TO/GAME
-    ~/Downloads/oculus_wine_wrapper/oculus_wine_wrapper.sh ~/Downloads/ovr_sdk_linux_0.4.3 game.exe
+    oculus_wine_wrapper.sh <-o /path/to/oculusd> <-u /path/to/utilsdir> game.exe

-This assumes you have unpacked both the wrapper and the SDK in ~/Downloads.
-If you have unpacked then somewhere else, just replace the paths.
+This assumes you have installed oculus_wine_wrapper.sh to /usr/bin, and the utilities it needs to /usr/share/oculus-wine-wrapper.
+If you have unpacked them somewhere else, just replace the paths.

 The Oculus runtime daemon (oculusd) uses shm_open to create the shared memory object that games use to access the tracker with low latency.
 On Windows,